FLiER: Practical Topology Update Detection Using Sparse PMUs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented FLiER, a new algorithm to identify topology errors involving failed lines and substation reconfigurations using a sparse deployment of PMUs.
+We have presented FLiER, a new algorithm to identify topology changes involving load and generator trips, line outages, and substation reconfigurations using a sparse deployment of PMUs.
 Our method uses a linearization of the power flow equations together with a novel subspace-based filtering approach to provide fast diagnosis.
 Unlike prior approaches based on DC approximation, our approach takes advantage of a state estimate obtained shortly before the topology changes, assuming that the network specifications remain unchanged or change in a known way as a result of the failure.
-Our method can be used in both distribution and transmission networks, and is compatible with different levels of network model detail.

 Several extensions remain open for future work.
 We hope to model noise sensitivity of our computations, so that we can provide approximate confidence intervals for fingerprint and filter scores; we also believe it possible to diagnose when the linear approximation will lead to incorrect diagnosis, and do more computation to deal just with those cases.
 In addition, we plan to extend our approach to other events, such as single-phase line failures or changes in line parameters due to overloading.